jaymutuku/gatsby-netlify-blog/content/2020-07-08-arch-linux-installation-on-bios-mbr-system/index.md

 **Important to Note:**
-*Mounting* the partitions to their respective filesystems is VERY important.Because if you happen to forget this key step, all your installation i.e `# pacman -S blah blah` or `pacstrap /mnt blah blah` will be futile.
+*Mounting* the partitions to their respective filesystems is VERY important.Because if you happen to forget this key step, all your installation i.e `# pacman -S linux linux-firmware` or `pacstrap /mnt base base-devel` will be futile.

 But the following step will help us verify that we have mounted everything and we are good to go!